Dunkelheit/lmao/README.md

 # lmao

-Load modules in an object.
+`lmao` Load modules in an object.

-## Usage

 Imagine you have a folder with the following structure.
+In the subfolders you have some JavaScript modules and JSON files.

 ```
 .__ client/